MicrosoftDocs/m365copilot-docs/docs/index.md

 ### Copilot connectors

-Copilot connectors are building blocks that enable you to add custom knowledge and custom skills to Copilot agents.
-You can extend your Copilot agents via the following types of Copilot connectors:
+Copilot connectors are building blocks that enable you to add custom knowledge and custom skills to agents.
+You can extend your agents via the following types of Copilot connectors:

 - Microsoft Graph connectors
 - Power Platform connectors